jaywilz/react-bootstrap-country-select/README.md

 | `formControlProps` | `object` | | Properties applied to the `<FormControl/>` input. |
 | `overlayProps` | `object` | | Properties applied to the overlay `<div>` element that contains the country list. |
 | `classPrefix` | `string` | `'country-select'` | Change the underlying component CSS base class name and modifier class names prefix. **This is an escape hatch** for working with heavily customized CSS. |

+For further documentation and live examples visit the [website](https://jaywilz.github.io/react-bootstrap-country-select/).

+If you have a usage query or feature request please [create an issue](https://github.com/jaywilz/react-bootstrap-country-select/issues/new).

 ## License